Embed a materiality mindset

 Company

 Large amounts of tabular data may also be easier to consume when provided in a separate data sheet.
-The Lab’s recent report ESG Data – Distribution and consumption discusses how to use datasheets effectively.
+Our report ESG Data – Distribution and consumption discusses how to use datasheets effectively.
 The report provides some further tips for companies on how to provide sustainability-related data in a way that facilitates investors’ and data providers’ consumption of the data.

 Share your tips